gnowoel/exphbs/README.md

 Now, the partials in `views/custom` directory will be autoloaded.

-During development, the changes in a partial will be applied dynamically.
-There's no need to restart the server just because of an updated partial.
+Changes in a partial will be applied dynamically during development.
+No need to restart the server just because of an updated partial.

+But in production, the partials are precompiled and cached.
+They are always available even if the underlying files are changed or deleted.

 ## Helpers